rexfaq/rexfaq/README.md

 Any scraped interest that goes above the amount of your principal DESTROYS your interest rate, permanently.
 So any 100% plus interest scrape will make your stake a 0% interest stake afterwards.
 The shares are dilluted in benefit of all other stakes.

-**30) "Hello all first time here, and i am about to make my first stake, but i want to ask a question about the Mrex, I read in the white paper that it allows you scrape early, but the question is does it get burned or do i lose when i scrape early or i can do more scrapes with 1 Mrex ?"**
+**4) "Hello all first time here, and i am about to make my first stake, but i want to ask a question about the Mrex, I read in the white paper that it allows you scrape early, but the question is does it get burned or do i lose when i scrape early or i can do more scrapes with 1 Mrex ?"**

 MREX token is not consumable!
 As long as you hold one, you can use its perks permanently.

+**5) "Why do you believe Mrex to be more valuable?**

+Community did some colective reflection on MREX valuation in comparison to TREX.
+In the long run, interests rates will significantly decrease (devs. mentioned from 40 to 60% APY, in Hex it's 40%).
+So it can get to a point where MREX functionality turns out to be more valuable then TREX one.
+All of this is speculation, but the rationale behind is thought provoking and should be taken into consideration.

                                      _TREX FEATURES THAT ARE PROBABLY STAYING ON REX 2.0_